-Dr Andy Biggart: Principal Investigator: and is Deputy Director of the CEE.
+Dr Andy Biggart: Principal Investigator: is a Fellow of the CESI.
 He is an experienced research project manager on large scale mixed methods studies.
 He has recently been Principal Investigator for a number of large scale randomized trial evaluations in Ireland and the U.K., including a three year study of the Doodle Den balanced literacy after-school program.
 He is also a UK partner on a major comparative European Union funded study into educational disadvantage in Europe.
 He has over 20 year's research experience primarily in the conduct of evaluation and policy relevant educational research on children and young people.

-Dr Sarah Miller: Co-investigator is a Deputy Director of the CEE and a psychologist with a strong quantitative and statistical background.
+Dr Sarah Miller: Co-investigator is a Fellow of the CESI and a psychologist with a strong quantitative and statistical background.
 Her experience of supervising and conducting research projects spans randomised controlled trials, systematic reviews and large scale surveys.
 She is Principal Investigator of an RCT of the Lifestart Parenting Programme as well as an RCT evaluation of the Business in the Community Pupil Mentoring Scheme.
 Dr Miller is experienced in the measurement of developmental outcomes in young children including cognitive development, and literacy outcomes.

-Dr Liam O'Hare is Senior Research Fellow within the Centre for Effective Education, and he has been Principal Investigator on a range of RCT evaluations and has particular expertise in psychometric measurement and testing.
+Dr Liam O'Hare is Senior Research Fellow within the CESI, and he has been Principal Investigator on a range of RCT evaluations and has particular expertise in psychometric measurement and testing.